scaleway/serverless-examples/functions/postgre-sql-node/README.md

 # Interact with a PostgreSQL database using functions

+This example shows how to connect to a managed PostgreSQL database and perform a query on it.

 ## Requirements

 This example assumes that you are familiar with some products of Scaleway's ecosystem:

 * how serverless functions work.
 If needed, you can check [Scaleway official documentation](https://www.scaleway.com/en/docs/serverless/functions/quickstart/).
 * how a managed database for PostgreSQL works, and especially how to create a database and create users with appropriate permissions.
 Please refer to scaleway's documentation [here](https://www.scaleway.com/en/docs/managed-databases/postgresql-and-mysql/quickstart/).

 This example uses the Scaleway Serverless Framework Plugin.
 Please set up your environment with the requirements stated in the [Scaleway Serverless Framework Plugin](https://github.com/scaleway/serverless-scaleway-functions) before trying out the example.

+Additionnaly it uses the [serverless-functions-node](https://github.com/scaleway/serverless-functions-node) library for local testing.

 ## Context

 This example shows how to connect to a managed PostgreSQL database and perform a query on it.
 This example can be extended to adding, deleting, or processing data within a database.

 ## Description